Insured Bank Deposit program

 When you place cash in our Insured Bank Deposit program, deposits are made on your behalf into interest-bearing accounts at one or more FDIC-insured banks within the program.
-If your Insured Bank Deposit balance nears the FDIC limit at one of these banks, any additional cash is deposited at the next bank on a list of program banks to help ensure you don't exceed current limits.
-By using multiple banks versus a single bank, the program is able to provide up to $2.5 million of FDIC insurance ($5 million for joint accounts with two or more account owners) for your deposits.
+If your Insured Bank Deposit balance nears the FDIC limit at one of these banks, any additional cash is deposited at another eligible program bank on the applicable bank list.
+By using multiple banks versus a single bank, the program is able to provide up to $5 million of FDIC insurance ($10 million for joint accounts with two or more account owners) for your deposits.

 FDIC insurance limits apply to all your eligible deposits at a bank, whether made by you or on your behalf.
 If you have other assets at one or more of our program banks, you may exclude that bank from holding your Insured Bank Deposit balances, so you do not exceed current FDIC limits.
 While you're responsible for monitoring your total deposits at program banks, any certificates of deposit (CDs) you own through Edward Jones may be taken into account when we allocate your Insured Bank Deposit balances to help you stay within FDIC limits.

 Insured Bank Deposit (Effective 3/23/2023 )

 Additional information concerning how interest rates are determined and other important disclosures are included in the Program Disclosure, available from your Edward Jones financial advisor on our website.
 For more information on FDIC insurance, go here.

 Get up-to-date information along with the most current rates on our certificates of deposit, US Treasury bills and other fixed-income investments.
 Learn more.

 Your Edward Jones financial advisor can help you determine how insured bank deposits fit into your overall investment strategy.